ndeutschmann/zunis/doc_build/library/tutorial/config.rst

 the yaml file which is at the path specified by the argument.
 If the argument is `None`, as it is in this case, the quoted default `config.yaml` is loaded.

-The config files can be written by hand, or, alternativly, a generator is also available at `zunis.utils.config.generators`
+The config files can be written by hand, or, alternatively, a generator is also available at `zunis.utils.config.generators`